• Disease Overview

 Diagnosis

 A diagnosis of Kufor Rakeb syndrome requires an extensive patient history, as well as a complete physical and neurological examination.
-KRS can be suspected in individuals that start to develop atypical parkinsonism (typical symptoms of Parkinson’s disease in addition to other features such as dystonia, muscle stiffness, and rapid progression) between 10 and 20 years of age.
+KRS can be suspected in people who start to develop atypical parkinsonism (typical symptoms of Parkinson’s disease in addition to other features such as dystonia, muscle stiffness and rapid progression) between 10 and 20 years of age.
 MRI imaging will also show brain atrophy (cerebral atrophy) and possibly accumulation of iron in a brain structure called the basal ganglia (in the caudate and putamen, specifically).
-Genetic screening allows the identification of disease-causing (pathogenic) changes (mutations) in the ATP13A2 gene and can lead to a definitive diagnosis.
+Genetic testing can identify the disease-causing variants in the ATP13A2 gene and can lead to a definitive diagnosis.

 • < Previous section